clicon/clixon/doc/FAQ.md

 ## How do I write a validation function?
 Similar to a commit function, but instead write the transaction_validate() function.
-Check for inconsistencies in the XML trees and if they fail, make an clicon_err() call.
+Check for inconsistencies in the XML trees and if they fail, make an clixon_err() call.
 ```
-    clicon_err(OE_PLUGIN, 0, "Route %s lacks ipv4 addr", name);
+    clixon_err(OE_PLUGIN, 0, "Route %s lacks ipv4 addr", name);
     return -1;
 ```
 The validation or commit will then be aborted.